adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 > The following 5 graphs (a,b,c,d,e) correspond to the following 5 equations.
 > Place the graphs in the same order as the equations below.\\
-> Submit your solution in the form abcde.
+> Submit your answer in the form abcde.

 Here, it is clear how the text should be entered, and with just a 1/120 chance of randomly guessing the solution, learning is encouraged.